DoctorMcKay/node-steam-user/README.md

 The `eresult` value might be 0 (Invalid), which indicates that the disconnection was due to the connection being closed directly, without Steam sending a LoggedOff message.

-### sentry
-- `sentry` - A Buffer containing your new machine auth token

-**THIS IS DEPRECATED AND WILL BE REMOVED IN THE NEXT MAJOR RELEASE.**

-This is retained exclusively for backwards compatibility.
-You should use the [machineAuthToken](#machineauthtoken) event instead.

 ### machineAuthToken
 - `machineAuthToken` - A string containing your new machine auth token